CFSAN-Biostatistics/refchooser/README.rst

 Features
 --------

+* Print list of assemblies sorted by average Mash distance to all other assemblies.
-* TODO: Insert a bulleted list of features here
+* Print list of assemblies sorted by number of contigs.

 Citing refchooser